sonic-net/SONiC/doc/logging/persistent_logger/persistent_loglevel.md

 ## 4.1 Logger init flow

 When the system startup and the Database container initialize, we will load the loglevel_db.json into the LOGLEVEL DB (similar to the config_db.json).
-If the loglevel.json file is deleted, the system will generate a new loglevel_db.json file with default log level values.
+If the loglevel.json file is not exist, the system will generate a new loglevel_db.json automatically only after the user run "log-level save".

   - There is a concern about the log level of messages written before the database container is initialized (if it exists).
 From my understanding, the RSYSLOG-CONFIG is up only after the DATABASE container, so there won't be logs before the loglevel_db.json loads into the LOGLEVEL DB.
 In case there are messages before the loading, the messages will be in the default log level.